Yishun triple murders: Court of Appeal sentencing

-After his conviction by the High Court, Wang filed an appeal against the murder conviction and death sentence for Yang's death while the prosecution appealedd on 7 September 2013.
+After his conviction by the High Court, Wang filed an appeal against the conviction and death sentence for Yang's murder while the prosecution appealed.
+The appeals were first heard on 4 September 2013 and 26 February 2014 before Judges of Appeal Chao Hick Tin, Andrew Phang and V K Rajah.

+With the appointment of Justice Rajah as the Attorney-General of Singapore on 25 June 2014, the appeals had to be reheard on 30 September 2014 before Justice Chao, Justice Phang and High Court judge Tay Yong Kwang, where judgment was reserved.
 On 28 November 2014, the Court of Appeal dismissed Wang's appeal while allowing the prosecution's appeal.
 Wang was found guilty of murder for the deaths of both Zhang and Feng as well.

 The Court of Appeal, in the case of Yang's death, they were largely in agreement with the original trial judge Chan Seng Onn's findings in the case of Yang's murder, stating that the defence of diminished responsibility did not come to play in Yang's death as what Justice Chan found, and that Wang had clearly intended to cause Yang's death by using the chopper to repeatedly chop her fingers and leave her to fall to her death.

-Regarding the deaths of Zhang and Feng, the three judges - Judges of Appeal Chao Hick Tin and Andrew Phang and High Court judge Tay Yong Kwang - who heard the prosecution's appeal in the same court as Wang's appeal, stated that they were not satisfied that Wang lost his self-control due to his adjustment disorder, hence rejecting the defence of diminished responsibility for Zhang's and Feng's deaths.
+Regarding the deaths of Zhang and Feng, the three judges stated that they were not satisfied that Wang lost his self-control due to his adjustment disorder, hence rejecting the defence of diminished responsibility for Zhang's and Feng's deaths.
 They said that the MacArthur Study referred to by Dr Tommy Tan did not support his psychiatric report because the report had many other mental illnesses other than adjustment disorders being included in the same category that led to larger outbursts of violence than major psychiatric disorders, and that adjustment disorders usually involved reactive or mild outbursts of violence, in contrast to the extreme brutality and violence demonstrated by Wang in the Yishun murders case.

 Instead, the three judges said that Wang had killed Zhang out of massive, uncontrollable anger so that she will never appear again in his life, as a result of the multiple humiliation and mistreatment he suffered in her hands.
 Turning to Feng, he wanted to silence her because she witnessed her mother's murder.
-As such, they convicted Wang of the original two charges of murder for Zhang and Feng, and sentenced him to death for these two murders as well, while at the same time upholding Wang's murder conviction and death sentence for Yang's murder.
+As such, they convicted Wang of the original two charges of murder for Zhang and Feng, and sentenced him to death for these two murders as well, while at the same timing upholding Wang's conviction and death sentence for Yang's murder.